forest-fire/firemodel/docs/modeling/model-constraints.md

 }
 ```

 Unfortunately our use of an _explicit_ value for `localPostfix` is maybe a bit confusing.
 Typically you would NOT set this value and then the type of list query type would determine the postfix for you.
-So in our example where we used `.all()` the postfix string becomes "all" and the localPath becomes `foo/bar/people/all`.
-Alternatively if you'd choosen to query the LIST with `.recent()` then that would translate into a path of `foo/bar/people/recent`.
+The default value for postfix is "all" and the localPath becomes `foo/bar/people/all`.

 This fits into a very standard convention you find on a lot of frontend state management frameworks which allows for the primary "data" for a given model to be offset on `.all` or comparable which allows the base node (aka, `foo/bar/people` in this example) to contain getters which modify or filter the base data.
 This base node can also contain various meta attributes.
 For instance, let's assume you have a product catalog that is divided by region but a customer travels between two of these regions.
 You might imagine the following state tree: